GFZ/spechomo/docs/usage/input_data_requirements.rst

 Compatible sensors
 ~~~~~~~~~~~~~~~~~~

-Satellite data acquired by following sensors may be used as source or target sensor:
+Satellite data acquired by the following sensors may be used as source or target sensor:

 * Landsat-5 TM
 * Landsat-7 ETM+